mozilla-platform-ops/relops-infra/macOS/generate-runner-state/README.md

 Changes Summary:

-	•	Added a new Creating and Using a Binary section to guide users on how to package and run the script as a standalone binary using PyInstaller.
+	•	Added new functionality for searching existing ronin_puppet directories.
-	•	Explained the advantages of using a binary for distribution.
+	•	Added options to select a clone location and update the paths in the generated TOML.

-Let me know if this is what you were looking for!
+	•	Updated steps for creating and using a binary with PyInstaller.